-LOOKING

-TO THE FUTURE UNCLE DAVID HUDSON
+LOOKING TO THE FUTURE

-My aspirations for Talaroo are to develop Indigenous tourist products a-tours, making artefacts, growing seeds as a carbon inititative.
-To use it as a place for younger Ewamian to get away from the probems of the towns - a cultural healing centre.
+UNCLE DAVID HUDSON Wy aspirations for Taleroo are to develop indigenous tourist products - tours, maining antifacts, growing seeds as a carbon initiative.
+To use it as a place for younger Exemitan to get away from the probems of the towns - a cultural healing centre.

-AUNTY ELMA LINGARD When I was travelling around Australia I saw the wedge tail eagle every day.
+AUNTY ELMA LINGARD When I was traveling around Australia I saw the wedge tail eagle every day.
 That's our totem.
-I knew those old people
+I knew those oid people were tooking out for me.

-UNCLE BRIAN BING want to see Talaroo used as a training place for I want to see I alaroo used as a training place for Ewamian people.
-It could be used for tourist training, like the savannah guides, and be used by school groups and rangers.
+UNCLE BRIAN BING UNCLE BRIAN BING I want to see Takino used as a training place for Ewantsan people.
+It could be used for tourist training like the savannah guides, and be used by school groups and rangers.
 I want to see a manager on site who can oversee tourism at Skull Camp and the Springs.
 There is also the opportunity for some cattle on the property, the yards, dams and fences are already there so why not use them.